BloomTechBackend/bd-team-project-miguelfr/project_documents/design_document_miguelfr.md

 and the dev team(name, List of members).
 U2.
 As a [LBCPR] user, I want to view a list of all past LBC projects when I access the service.
 U3.
 As a [LBCPR] user, I want to select a project from the list to view more details of the project.
 U4.
-As a [LBCPR] user, I want to be able to update the: title, description, gitUrl and team name of a project.
+As a [LBCPR] user, I want to be able to update the: title, description, gitUrl, the team and devs names.

 ## 4. Project Scope